kgwinnup/st/README.md

 `st` is a small tool for doing data science work at the command line.
 I spend a great deal of my time ssh'ing into various servers and often need to calculate simple statistics.
-Additionally, I think even machine learning, at least exploration, can benefit from a command line tool with various helper commands.
+Additionally, machine learning, at least exploration, can benefit from more command line tooling.

 One core goal with this project is to try and adher to the Unix philosophy with regard to text files and piping data around.
 Additionally, we want to do those